TERMS AND CONDITIONS FOR THE ALDI PLAY RUGBY STICKER COMPETITION

 Citywest Business Campus,

-The closing date for primary schools submitting an entry is 15th November 2019.
-Primary schools may enter the competition multiple times by completing multiple posters of 300 stickers each and completing a test of knowledge.
+The closing date for primary schools submitting an entry is 1st May 2020.
+Primary schools may enter the competition multiple times by completing multiple posters of 300 stickers each and completing the test of knowledge.
 However, eligible entrants cannot win more than one prize within the competition.
 Late or incomplete entries will be disqualified.
 Aldi will not take any responsibility for any technical or postal failure or malfunction which may result in an entry being delayed, lost or not properly registered or recorded.

 The application should be made in the name of the primary school.
-The entry submission must be accompanied by all of the information requested in the information pack given to the primary schools.
+The entry submission must be accompanied by all of the information found at the bottom of the poster.
 Any entry without all of the required information will be deemed not to be a valid entry and will not progress in the competition.

 All eligible entrants will receive an Aldi Play Rugby kit (subject to availability) for every correctly completed poster.